Xilmi/Rotp-Fusion/README.md

 - Some Achievements options.

 Later:
+- Some kind of positive monster like instead of attacking strong empires it defends weak empires
 - Stronger GNN filters
 - Stronger Warning filters
   - Check what recall diplomat limitations are.